-- the conversion of the transmitted EM energy into another form, usually thermal. - The conversion takes place as a result of interaction between the incident energy and the material medium, at the molecular or atomic level. - One cause of signal attenuation due to walls, precipitations (rain, snow, sand) and atmospheric gases
+- = the conversion of the transmitted EM energy into another form, usually thermal. - as a result of interaction between the incident energy and the material medium, at the molecular or atomic level. - One cause of signal attenuation due to walls, precipitations (rain, snow, sand) and atmospheric gases